Dee-Sol/algorithms/README.md

  Implementation of Dijkstra's Shortest-Path algorithm using heaps data structure.
 Calculates shortest distance from a given vertex of an undirected weighted graph to any other vertex.

+ ### k-Clustering Algorithms

+ Two implementations of clustering algorithms (for more detail, see ReadMe in respective folder).
+The first one is a variant of Kruskal's Minimum Spanning Tree algorithm.
+The second one is intended for much larger graphs - it uses: 1) Hamming distances to leverage off of bit-masks, and 2) the Union-Find data structure.

  ### Karatsuba Multiplication

  Recursive algorithm for computation of product of two large integers (e.g. 64-bit) using Karatsuba multiplication method.